wikimedia-research/ayatollahsong/presentation.md

 Summary
 ========================================================

 To understand the decrease in traffic following the HTTPS switchover, we conducted a detailed analysis, including user agent parsing, of pageviews and search events directed at our servers from Iranian IP addresses.
-We found that:
+We found that, for pageviews:

 * The HTTP/S switchover is almost certainly the cause of the massive traffic decrease;
-* The drop in pageviews is mimicked by a drop in search events;
 * It is disproportionately affecting older browsers, which make up the vast majority of Iran's use of Wikipedia;
 * While browser age is a massive factor, there are some indications that modern browsers do not immunise a user from being halted, suggesting that both software issues and some amount of official firewalling is going on.

+For searches, on the other hand:

+* Search events massively increase under HTTPS;
+* This increase occurs uniformly, on both en and fa.wikipedia.org;

+These two things together (pageviews decreasing and searches increasing) are massively dissonant.
+Hypotheses as to what's going on would be;

+* Pageviews were artificially high;
+* Searches *are* artificially high;
+* Least probably - both pageviews and searches are accurate, but the forced switch to HTTPS has enabled some search-triggering feature in common browsers, or in MediaWiki.

+My money is on pageviews previously being artificially high, simply because it is incredibly rare to see so much of a market dominated by a single browser, and unprecedented for that browser to be IE6.
+We should consult with someone with experience with Iranian computing to see if that is an accurate reflection of the software people use.

 Pageviews
 ========================================================